-Park behind the Civic Centre (or McDonald's).
+Park at the site of the former Civic Centre (or Tim Horton's).
 Follow a trail downhill from the parking lot, across a boggy section on a boardwalk and then turn left (north) at the end of the boggy section.
 Head north along the trail through the woods - after about 300 m you'll see a talus slope and a broken cliff face through the trees on your right.
 The icefalls are located here.
 It's a 10 minute walk.